lingxiao/dialogue-systems/hw3/readme.txt

 Tokenization.

-We used two tokenization schemes, nltk's vanilla
+We used two tokenization schemes, nltk's vanilla tokenization scheme, which includes:
+	- lowercase all tokens
+	- removing all non alphanumeric characters

+and tworkenize found in tworkenize.py, this include:
+	-

 Model.